How to Play Bucket Drums (Tips/Beats, Where to Get Them, Accessories)

-Easy stick twirl – This is a pretty popular item for people that like tricks while they’re playing drums.
-The easy stick twirl makes it a lot easier to twirl your sticks without dropping them.
+Easy stick twirl – This is a popular item for people who like tricks while playing drums.
+The easy stick twirl makes it much easier to twirl your sticks without dropping them.

-LED Light-Up Drumsticks – These are cool if you want to novelty pair of light up drumsticks.
-Very good if you’re bucket drumming during the evening/night when it’s getting dark outside.
+LED Light-Up Drumsticks – These are cool if you want a novelty pair of light-up drumsticks.
+It’s very good if you’re bucket drumming during the evening/night when it’s getting dark outside.

 Where did bucket drumming originate?

 The Bronx artist Larry Wright is considered the first noteworthy drummer who played buckets instead of a standard kit.
-Today, it has progressed into a distinct genre among street artists around the world who command a cult following on online platforms and in music festivals.
+Today, it has progressed into a distinct genre among street artists worldwide who command a cult following on online platforms and in music festivals.

-As for the origins of bucket drumming… No one really knows where it all started, but street performance is a centuries old tradition, and different forms of bucket drumming may have been present in many different periods of history.
+As for the origins of bucket drumming… No one knows where it all started, but street performance is a centuries-old tradition, and different forms of bucket drumming may have been present in many different periods of history.